Today, one of the easiest ways to ship logs from a Kubernetes cluster is by using Fluent Bit.

 • Annotations

-First 4 are being collected from the pod tag and last 3 are being collected from the Kubernetes API server. the data is stored in fluent bit cache so there won’t be a big overhead on the API server.
-Those important record will then be appended to each log collected from the pods, making it easier to search.
+The first four are collected from the pod tag and the last three from the Kubernetes API server.
+The data is stored in Fluent Bit’s cache, so there isn’t a big overhead on the API server.
+These records are appended to each log collected from the pods, making them easier to search.

 Elasticsearch

-Elasticsearch is on of the fluent bit outputs and easily configured to work with AWS managed Elasticsearch Service which is a managed elasticsearch service.
+Elasticsearch is one of Fluent Bit’s outputs and is easily configured to work with AWS’s managed Elasticsearch Service.

-Elasticsearch is one of the most popular logging and log analysis platform to date, so if you haven’t tried it, you should.
-The company behind elasticsearch is Elastic and they offer a full stack of logging and a cloud base solution.
+Elasticsearch is one of the most popular logging and log analysis platforms to date, so if you haven’t tried it, you should.
+The company behind Elasticsearch is Elastic, and they offer a full logging stack and a cloud‑based solution.

-I have decided to write this post after having two different teams I manage, start to log differently their application logs, which eventually made our elasticsearch index mapping having a lot of field conflicts and logs started missing when searching them in Kibana.
-The reason is quite simply because Elasticsearch cant index a filed with 2 types of variables like string and it, or in our case string and object.
+I decided to write this post after two teams I manage started logging their application logs differently, which eventually caused many field conflicts in our Elasticsearch index mappings, and logs started going missing when searching in Kibana.
+The reason is simple: Elasticsearch can’t index a field with two different types (for example, string and int), or in our case, string and object.

-It happened when we decided to start logging in the json form, so it will be parsed by fields in elasticsearch and will allow us to use our logs more productively in elasticsearch.
+This happened when we decided to start logging in JSON so it would be parsed into fields in Elasticsearch, allowing us to use our logs more effectively.

-So, basically you can get almost out of the box logging system by just using the right tools with the right configurations, which I am about the demonstrate.
+So, you can get an almost out‑of‑the‑box logging system by using the right tools with the right configurations, which I am about to demonstrate.

 Set up

-Following fluent bit guide to do log shipping to kubernetes we first apply these:
+Following Fluent Bit’s guide for log shipping on Kubernetes, we first apply these resources:

 kubectl create namespace logging